whitef0x0/node-email-verification/README.md

 server.js
 ```

-the following code takes place in server.js.
+all of the code in this section takes place in server.js.

 ```javascript
 var nev = require('email-verification'),